kit-data-manager/Data-Collections-Explorer-Graph/README.md

 # DCE-NG

-Data Collections Explorer – Graph based
+This repository is the home for the "next generation" Data Collections Explorer.
+It makes use of a graph based data model.